Sahara Star – Extraordinary resort-style hotel, yet remarkably on the edge of a mega airport.

 - Address: Nehru Road, just off the Western Express Highway, in the northern suburb of Vile Parle East.
 Adjacent to the domestic airport Terminal 1B (Santa Cruz).

 - Area: Comparatively quieter and cleaner area of Mumbai packed with transit hotels and high-rise office blocks.
 Most domestic flights actually leave from the international terminal, so the area is rarely affected by plane noise.

-- How to Get There: Less than 10 minutes by car/taxi from the international airport Terminal 2 (which also handles most domestic flights, 5km, 15-minute drive), and even closer to Terminal 1B (Santa Cruz), which caters to some budget domestic airlines.
+- How to Get There: Less than 15 minutes by car/taxi from the international airport Terminal 2 (which also handles most domestic flights, 5km), and even closer to Terminal 1B (Santa Cruz), which caters to some budget domestic airlines.
 Get a taxi at a pre-paid counter from either terminal, or arrange a pickup through the hotel.
 The Andheri train station and connected metro station are 15 minutes (3km) away.

 - Handy to: Domestic and International airport terminals.

 - Guests: So close to both airport terminals, it attracts not only transit passengers, but also business people who appreciate the space and gardens not found in the city center.

 - Views: Rooms facing inwards are quieter and feature balconies.
 These overlook the gardens, ‘lagoon’, and all the cafés/bars lined along the circular path within the grounds.
 Other rooms face the airport and streets, but windows are soundproofed.

 - Kitchen: The 1-only Saturn Suite and Sahara Suite feature a kitchenette each.

 - Private Pools/Jacuzzis: Some of the more expensive suites feature jacuzzis.

 - How to Book: Booking.com will have the best rates.

 - Email: [email protected]